JiveyGuy/Ag-mon/README.md

 # Agémon
 This is a pokémon like video game based around NMSU's main Las Cruces campus by Eric Ortiz, Ramon Ramirez, and Jason Ivey.
 The map region is as follows:
+## Install Instructions
+To run the program download the .exe and simply execute it.
+No install neeeded.
+## Build instructions
+Download /agemonfiles directory in this repository and use the "import" option in RPG Maker XP.
+The entire script system and map system will be there.
+To build hit either the build test, or the compile .exe option.

 ## Route Path Diagram
 ![Cat](https://github.com/JiveyGuy/Ag-mon/blob/master/AgemonMap.jpg)
 ## Real World Mapping